Car Accident Solicitors – How To Make A No Win No Fee Lawyer Claim

 In this comprehensive guide, we look at accident criteria that could entitle you to compensation.
 We also provide information about how to hire car accident solicitors and how much you can claim.
 We’ll also look at how to pay for a solicitor, and how much you could potentially receive for your injuries.

 In order to make a road traffic accident compensation claim, you’ll need to instruct a car accident solicitor.

-This is a type of solicitor (lawyer) who specialises in claims involving cars, motorbikes, buses, bicycles, HGVs and any other vehicle on the road.
+This is a type of solicitor (lawyer) who specialises in claims involving car accidents, motorcycle accidents, bus accidents, cycling accidents, HGV accidents or accidents involving any other type of vehicle on the road.
 If you are a pedestrian who has been involved in a collision, you can also benefit from the expertise of car accident solicitors.
 These lawyers are well versed in the laws surrounding these particular types of claims, and are therefore best placed to help you claim the maximum amount of compensation possible depending on your specific circumstances.

 According to road accident casualty statistics released by the Department of Transport in their 2020 annual report, there were 22,069 people seriously injured in road traffic collisions in the UK during this particular year.
 There were also 1,460 reported fatalities, a 17% decrease compared to the total reported back in 2019.

 A total of 115,584 road casualties (of all levels of severity) were reported in the UK during 2020.
 64,255 of these casualties were car occupants and specifically 618 were fatalities.

 With so many accidents taking place – often leaving those involved suffering severe injuries – it is vital to seek legal advice from someone who works exclusively in this sector.
 Car accident lawyers will have experience dealing with a range of different circumstances, and will know how best to put together a case that will both minimise your chances of losing whilst maximising the amount you could receive.